emmasonn/emmasonn/README.md

 ###
-I'm an Android Developer with a focus on building Android applications using Java, Kotlin and dart with a Restful Mobile application backend using NodeJs and Firebase real-time database.
+I'm an Android Developer with a focus on building Android applications using Java, Kotlin,  flutter  and dart.

   ###  :point_right:#OpenToNetwork